 The United Airlines lounge is located on the third floor.
 The lift to access the lounge is between gates D33 and D35.
-From what I understand access to the lounge is restricted to Star Gold passengers, either that or for some other reason my First Class boarding pass does not appear to be sufficient to grant me access and the receptionist wants to see my Senator card as well.
+Access to the lounge is restricted to Star Gold passengers, either that or for some other reason my First Class boarding pass does not appear to be sufficient to grant me access and the receptionist wants to see my Senator card as well.

 As I approach the lift, I notice a Cinnabon take away.
 There is a lovely smell of cinnamon rolls wafting through the terminal.
 I cannot resist and get myself a pecan and caramel cinnamon roll.
-The only problem is that when I reach the lounge there is a big sign saying that no food is allowed in the lounge.
-So I have no other choice but to stuff the greasy and smelly corpus delicti in my bag and smuggle it into the lounge, hoping that nobody will see or smell it.
-Once inside the lounge I surreptitiously take it out of the bag and try to demolish it as quickly as possible without being seen and, moreover without making a complete mess.
+The only problem is that when I reach the lounge, there is a big sign saying that no food is allowed in the lounge.
+So I have no other choice but to stuff the greasy and delectable corpus delicti in my bag and smuggle it into the lounge, hoping that nobody will see or smell it.
+Once inside the lounge, I surreptitiously take it out of the bag and try to demolish it as quickly as possible without being seen and, moreover, without making a complete mess.

 THE CABIN & SEAT